-In Indiana, a “motor driven cycle” refers to mopeds, motorized scooters, and motorized bicycles.
+In Indiana, there are specific modep laws that need to be followed by both the moped driver and other vehicles on the road.
+A “motor driven cycle” refers to mopeds, motorized scooters, and motorized bicycles.
 These vehicles are described as Class B MDC’s.
-Motor driven cycles like mopeds are their own class of vehicle under Indiana roadway law.
+Motor-driven cycles like mopeds are their own class of vehicle under Indiana roadway law.
 There are rules about who can ride a moped, where they can be ridden, and more.
-Here are some important facts and answers to common questions about mopeds in Indiana.
+Christie Farrell Lee & Bell has experience with these cases and will provide a few important facts and answers to common questions about mopeds in Indiana.

 Have you been injured in a motor vehicle accident?
 Christie Farrell Lee & Bell has an experienced team of car accident attorneys who can help you explore your options.

 The following information below are frequently asked questions about Indiana moped laws that we want to answer for you:

 What are the age and license restrictions for moped riding or moped ownership in Indiana?